TheAviat0r/Hack.Moscow/README.md

 # 1st place solution - Hack.Moscow

-Winning solution of LABOUR CLASS team for Hack.Moscow AdTech track
+Winning solution of LABOUR CLASS team for Hack.Moscow AdTech track.
+Track was hosted by [ADV Group](https://advgroup.ru) - one of the largest Digital Media company in Russia.

 ![](img/adv_main.png)